atick-faisal/label-studio/docs/source/guide/install_enterprise_k8s.md

 ### Prepare the Kubernetes cluster

-Before installing Label Studio, prepare the Kubernetes cluster with [kubectl](https://kubernetes.io/docs/reference/kubectl/).
+Before installing Annotation Hub, prepare the Kubernetes cluster with [kubectl](https://kubernetes.io/docs/reference/kubectl/).

-Install Label Studio Enterprise and set up a PostgreSQL and Redis databases to store relevant Label Studio Enterprise configurations and annotations using the Helm chart.
+Install Annotation Hub Enterprise and set up a PostgreSQL and Redis databases to store relevant Annotation Hub Enterprise configurations and annotations using the Helm chart.
 You must configure specific values for your deployment in a YAML file that you specify when installing using Helm.

 ### Add the Helm chart repository
-Add the Helm chart repository to easily install and update Label Studio.
+Add the Helm chart repository to easily install and update Annotation Hub.

 1. From the command line:
    ```shell